 What typically happens?
 The guy moves onto his new girlfriend, maybe has more kids, while the wife tries to pick up the pieces, continue raising her kids, and try to figure out her new life as a middle-aged single woman.
 And yes, she becomes angry, too.

-She hates his guts, possibly tells that to the kids, refuses to ever acknowledge the girlfriend (except when talking about the woman who stole her husband) and basically becomes bitter when his name even comes up.
+She hates his guts, possibly tells that to the kids, refuses to ever acknowledge the girlfriend (except when talking about “the woman who stole my husband”) and basically becomes bitter when his name even comes up.
 I actually know a woman whose husband left her for another woman 40 years ago, and she’s still bitter and angry about it.

-The thing about divorce anger is, I think it is completely normal and understandable (and even healthy), especially at the beginning of a separation.
-Anger could stem from years of resentment or the fury of the shock if you thought you had a good marriage and suddenly your spouse took that away by leaving.
+The thing about divorce anger is, I think it is completely understandable (and even healthy), especially at the beginning of a separation.

 But, there are those who hold onto anger for much much longer than they should.
 They decide to let it define them.
 I feel so sorry for these perpetually angry people for a few reasons.